oe-lite/handbook/source/terms.rst

      A directory, usually just named ``ingredients`` and located in the `OE-lite manifest` directory, acting as a local cache for fetched source tar-balls.

+   staging
+     The process of populating the ``${WORKDIR}/stage`` directory with all utilities, libraries and other files necessary to build a given recipe.